PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 injection, decoder decisions, and repeat-until-success protocols.
-SLR's `If(condition).Then(...).Else(...)` demonstrates that conditional authoring can lower to Guppy, but the new representation must additionally account for linear QEC blocks at branch boundaries.
+SLR's `If(condition).Then(...).Else(...)` demonstrates that conditional authoring can lower to Guppy, but the new representation must additionally account for single-use QEC blocks at branch boundaries.

+The serialized identity model should reserve stable `AttemptId`, `OutcomeId`, `PredicateId`, `BranchId`, `FrameExprId`, and `CleanupRegionId` roles.
+A planned set of alternatives, a producer-supplied or sampled realization, and an observed execution result are different facts and must never be collapsed into one Boolean.
+Importing a realized branch must preserve its lineage rather than silently resample it.
+A backend that cannot execute retries or dynamic control must return a typed capability error while retaining the attempt, outcome, correction, and cleanup semantics in the source artifact.

 The generic graph should have typed classical SSA values such as `Bit`, `PauliByproduct[OneQubit]`, and instruction-defined decoder results.
-Value types declare whether they are copyable.
-Ordinary measurement bits may be copied; a QEC block remains linear; a byproduct token should normally be linear so it cannot accidentally be discharged twice.
+Values carry an independent use policy.
+Ordinary measurement bits may be `Reusable`; a QEC block remains `SingleUse`; a byproduct token should normally be `SingleUse` so it cannot accidentally be discharged twice.

 A conditional is a structural region, not a surface-code instruction and not a special kind of named gate.
 It has:

 - a typed, shot-time or compile-time Boolean predicate;
-- explicit region inputs, including any linear blocks used by either branch;
+- explicit region inputs, including any single-use blocks used by either branch;
-- `then` and `otherwise` regions with block arguments rather than implicit capture of linear resources;
+- `then` and `otherwise` regions with block arguments rather than implicit capture of single-use resources;
 - explicit yields from both regions;
 - a join requiring the same output arity and compatible output types.